UnB-KnEDLe/extrator/docs/source/user/install.rst

 Installing MuPDF
 ================

-MuPDF is the main engine used to parse pdf files on DODFMiner.
+MuPDF is the main engine used to parse PDF files on DODFMiner.
 Its installation is essencial for proper work.

 macOS
 -----